 To generate Experience Guidelines:

-- Navigate to the Creator Dashboard.
+Navigate to the Creator Dashboard.
+All of your experiences display.

 In the left-hand navigation, select Questionnaire.
 If you've never taken the questionnaire before, the Questionnaire Not Started page displays, otherwise the Questionnaire Requires Update page displays.